Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 Course Enrollment

-Learn about the structure and background of tatsuke, and perspectives on teaching.
-The content also includes information about the Itoshiro region where tatsuke originated.
-We will spend time thinking while actively working with our hands. -
+Learn about the structure and background of tatsuke, as well as perspectives on teaching it.
+The content also helps you get to know the Itoshiro region where tatsuke originated.
+As you work with your hands, you will also take time to reflect. -

-Based on what you've learned, you will work on assignments.
-You will create three tatsuke.
+Based on what you've learned, you will work on the assignment.
+You will make three pairs of tattsuke pants.

-You will materialize your own understanding and submit it. -
+Please put your understanding into your own words and submit it. -

-Certification is not the goal; it is the starting point for conveying tatsuke.
-Let's start moving together as colleagues.
+Certification is not the goal, but the starting point for sharing Tatsuke.
+Let’s get moving together as partners.

-Once you become a certified Tatsuke instructor, you can participate in the following:
+If you become a certified Tatsuke instructor, you can participate in the following.

-- Certified Instructor Gathering: Once a year, we gather in Itoshiro for consultations on holding courses and plans to enjoy Itoshiro throughout the seasons.
+- Certified Instructor Gathering: Once a year, we gather in Itoshiro and offer consultation sessions on topics such as hosting courses, along with plans to enjoy Itoshiro in every season.

-- LINE Group: You can participate in a space where you can consult with each other about tatsuke making.
+- LINE group: You will join a place where you can consult with each other about making tatsuke.

 -